 At the first mention of politics at the dinner table, you reach for the closest bottle of red and never look back.
-After four helpings of mashed potatoes, an argument with drunken Uncle Bob and a night spent tossing and turning on the lumpy couch, it’s no wonder that the next morning you feel like you got run over by Santa’s sleigh.
+After four helpings of mashed potatoes, an argument with drunken Uncle Tony and a night spent tossing and turning on the lumpy couch, it’s no wonder that the next morning you feel like you got run over by Santa’s sleigh.

 Luckily, there are some steps you can take the next day to minimize the effects of the damage done during the festivities.
 Whether you’re a sucker for the dessert table or spend the holidays dodging underhanded insults from your mother-in-law, stash these tricks in your holiday survival toolkit.

 Holiday health hazard: High-sodium foods